lukzmu/interaptor/README.md

 ## Attribution

-The cool raptor logo icon was downloaded from [FlatIcon](https://www.flaticon.com/) and created by [Marz Gallery](https://www.flaticon.com/authors/marz-gallery).
+The cool raptor logo icon was downloaded from [FlatIcon](https://www.flaticon.com/) from Dinosaur icons created by Freepik gallery.